Behaviour Policy

 Whole School Rewards

 At Winchelsea we recognise that children need consistency between one day and the next and that achievements need to be recognised beyond the classroom.
-We also aim to teach the value of working in a team and promote a feeling of unity and community amongst the children.
+We also aim to teach the value of working in a team and promote a feeling of unity and community amongst the pupils.
 The 12 Helpful Choices for Learning provide a framework of language that is used to support children to manage their feelings and be rewarded for their achievements.
 For this reason, we have the following whole school positive rewards:

 • Frequent use of encouraging language and gesture;

-• Phone calls to Parents/Carers;
+• Phone calls to parents/carers;

 • Headteacher awards;